 Before we know where we should be putting our conservation effort, we need to have an understanding of what we have.

-The results from Taking Nature’s Pulse: The Status of Biodiversity in British Columbia, a milestone report released in July 9, 2008 and the companion Biodiversity Atlas of BC released in May 2009, provide a context and source of information for taking action to conserve biodiversity in British Columbia.
+The results from Taking Nature’s Pulse: The Status of Biodiversity in British Columbia, a milestone report and the companion Biodiversity Atlas of BC, provide a context and source of information for taking action to conserve biodiversity in British Columbia.